Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Maximum Increase.** A shield cannot increase your DR or DTs to be higher than 12.

 **Reloading with a Buckler.** You can reload a weapon with the Reload Property while holding a Buckler.

+# Character Progression
+In Reckonfear, characters progress through Milestones Leveling.
+When a character levels up the player can choose between gaining 4 points to distribute to their attributes (according to Point Buy rules), or gain 2 points and Competence in a new skill.